chicagopython/bylaws/README.md

 ## Position Terms {#position-terms}

 Board Members are appointed by election to terms of two years, with an effort toward having half the board seats up for election at any point in time.
 There is no lifetime limit for the number of years a Board member may serve.

 ## Removal {#removal}

 A Board member can be removed by a majority vote of the other Board members.

-Board members will automatically be removed if they miss more than 50% of the board meetings during a term, unless there is a majority vote to the contrary.
+Board members will automatically be removed if they miss 65% of all regularly scheduled board meetings meetings during a term (given an 8 month window), unless there is a majority vote to the contrary.

 ## Vacancy Filling {#vacancy-filling}